Golcar

 The township of Golcar consists of Bolster Moor, Golcar, Wellhouse, Pole Moor and Scapegoat Hill.

 History

 Named after St Guthlac, who preached in the area during the 8th century, its name is recorded in the Domesday Book of 1086 as Goullakarres.
 During the Industrial Revolution Golcar became an important centre for weaving.
 Pharmacologist James Burrows grew up in the area.

 The village has been a site of extensive dialect research.
 It was first a site in the English Survey of English Dialects, and later a site in the Atlas Linguarum Europae.

+Golcar was formerly a township and chapelry, in 1866 Golcar became a separate civil parish, in 1894 Golcar became an urban district, on 1 April 1937 the district was abolished to form Colne Valley Urban District, part also went to the County Borough of Huddersfield.
+On 1 April 1937 the parish was abolished to form Colne Valley, part also went to Huddersfield.
+In 1931 the parish had a population of 9812.

 Colne Valley Museum

 Three 1840s weavers' cottages were converted into the Colne Valley Museum in 1970.
 The museum has several restored period rooms which are used to show temporary exhibitions.
 The museum was extended in 2008 following the purchase of the adjoining former fish and chip shop.

 Exhibits include a handloom and a spinning jenny, invented by James Hargreaves.
 In the loom chamber, spinning room, weavers sitting room and 'gas-lit' cloggers shop, the volunteer helpers give demonstrations of the type of crafts that would have existed during the 19th century.

 The museum is run by volunteers and opens at weekends and bank holidays.
 Various craft and working weekends are held through the year.